Alternating Direction Algorithms for Constrained Sparse Regression: Application to Hyperspectral Unmixing: Application of ADMM

 where

 The solution of (\ref{eq:ball_proj_bpdn}) is the projection onto the ball $B({\bf y},\delta)$, given by

 Similarly to (\ref{eq:soft_pos_sol}), the solution of (\ref{eq:soft_pos_bpdn}) is given by

 Fig. \ref{fig:CSUnSAL} shows the C-SUnSAL algorithm for CBPDN, which results from replacing line 3 of ADMM (Fig.~1) by (\ref{eq:bpdn_x}) and line 4 of ADMM by (\ref{eq:u1kplus1})--(\ref{eq:soft_pos_sol2}).
 As mentioned above, C-SUnSAL can be used to solve the CBP problem simply by setting $\delta = 0$.
-As in SUnSAL, the ANC and/or the ASC can be deactivated trivially.
+As in SUnSAL, the ANC can be deactivated trivially.

 The objective function (\ref{eq:obj_CBPDN}) is proper, convex, lower semi-continuous, and coercive, thus it has a non-empty set of minimizers.
 Functions $f_1$ and $f_2$ in (\ref{eq:f1_CBPDN}) and (\ref{eq:f2_CBPDN}) are closed and ${\bf G}$ in (\ref{eq:G_CBPDN}) is obviously of full column rank, thus Theorem 1 can be invoked to ensure convergence of C-SUnSAL.
 Concerning the computational complexity, the scenario is similar to that of SUnSAL, thus complexity of C-SUnSAL is $O(n^2)$ per iteration.

+At this point, we make reference to the work \cite{conf:szlam2010split}, which has also addressed the CSR problem (\ref{eq:P_23}) aiming at hyperspectral applications.
+The algorithm therein proposed, although different from SUnSAL, has some similarities that result from the strong connections between the {\em split Bregman } framework adopted in \cite{conf:szlam2010split} and the ADMM (for these connections see, {\em e.g.}, \cite{esser09}).